alisaifee/coredis/docs/source/api/typing.rst

 Response Types
 ^^^^^^^^^^^^^^
 In most cases the API returns native python types mapped as closely as possible to the response from redis.
-The responses are normalized across RESP versions ``2`` and ``3`` to maintain a consistent signature (Most notable example of this is dictionary
+The responses are normalized across :term:`RESP` versions ``2`` and ``3`` to maintain a consistent signature, i.e. :term:`RESP` responses are reshaped into their :term:`RESP3` counterparts, for example:

+- If redis returns a map for a command in :term:`RESP3`, coredis will ensure an identically shaped dictionary is returned for :term:`RESP` as well.
+(E.g. :meth:`~coredis.Redis.hgetall`)
+- If redis returns a double value for a command in :term:`RESP3`, coredis will parse the string value as a python float for :term:`RESP`.
+(E.g. :meth:`~coredis.Redis.zscore`)
+- If redis returns a set for a command in :term:`RESP3`, coredis will convert the redis array to a python set (E.g. :meth:`~coredis.Redis.smembers`)

 In certain cases these are "lightly" typed using :class:`~typing.NamedTuple` or :class:`~typing.TypedDict` for ease of documentation and in the case of "tuples"